maslick/barkoder/README.md

 ```

 ## Usage
-Create the file ``application.properties`` and put in the same directory as the jar:
+Create the file ``application.properties`` and put it in the same directory as the jar:
 ```
 # Db
 spring.datasource.platform=postgres